hannahCapone/hannahCapone/README.md

-- 👋 Hi, I’m @hannahCapone, a passionate, out-of-the-box thinker, eager to grow.
+- Hi, I’m @hannahCapone, a passionate, driven, out-of-the-box thinker.
-- 👀 I’m interested in programming, design, problem-solving, and groundbreaking.
+- I’m interested in programming, design, problem-solving, and groundbreaking.
-- 🌱 I’m currently cultivating skills in C++, Java, Python, & HTML
+- I’m currently cultivating skills in C++, Java, Python, & HTML
-- 💞️ I’m looking for a Summer 2023 Internship in NYC in Software Engineering.
+- I’m looking for a Summer 2023 Internship in NYC in Software Engineering.
 - 📫 You can reach me at hcapone@fordham.edu!

 <!---